SimonMaracine/cpp-shared-ref/README.md

-# shared-pointer
+# cpp-shared-ref

 A non-atomic reference-counting smart pointer, made for myself as a replacement for the atomic `std::shared_ptr`.